Are you ready to have a successful race week?

-- Significantly reduce your training during race week.
+- Significantly reduce your training the week of your race.
 You don’t want to exercise hard enough to make your muscles sore or tired right before the race.
 Save that energy for the race and push yourself when it counts.

 - Acknowledge that you will likely be a little stressed or anxious during race week, especially the day before the race.
 You’ve been prepping for this event for a while, so it makes sense that you might be nervous in the days leading up to the race.
 Try to channel that energy into excitement rather than stress.

 - Plan ahead in order to reduce your stress.
 Do your race prep the day before the race rather than the morning of the race.
 Think through everything that you’ll need before the race, during the race, and after the race.
 Then lay it all out or pack it so it’s ready to go in the morning.

 - Plan to arrive at the starting line a little early.
 This will give you plenty of time to find parking, use the bathroom, stretch, and find your place at the starting line.
 Nothing creates stress on race morning like running late to the starting line.

 - Don’t forget your race bib.
 It’s one of the few things you’re actually required to have in order to race, so make sure you bring it.
 You could put it in your car the night before the race or even attach it to your running shirt preemptively.
 Realizing that you forgot your bib at home creates a lot of stress on race morning, and it can derail your whole race.

 - Don’t focus on anything that makes you anxious about the run.
 Remember why this sport is fun and focus on that.
 You’re going to run a cool route with a lot of people and spectators to cheer you on during the race.
 Try to focus on the fun aspects of the race more than anything else.